allegro/quanta/README.md

 ## MacOS
 Run `brew install mozjpeg`.

-## Sources
+## Linux

-To build MozJPEG using it's sources, follow official documentation in repository: https://github.com/mozilla/mozjpeg
+You can use provided script `install-linux-dependencies.sh` to compile and install mozjpeg.
+Also, follow official documentation in repository: https://github.com/mozilla/mozjpeg

 # Getting started

-This is a guide on optimizing your image in Quanta.
-In sections below, you will know how to compress JPEG file by:
+There are multiple ways to use Quanta to recompress JPEG file:

  - REST(-ish) API
  - proxy method